Best Beaches in Florida for Beachcombing & Shelling

 Beachcombers come in all stripes; some are strictly interested in shells, others may be searching for sea-glass or fossils; still others scour the wrack for sea-beans, or even man-made objects from far-off lands.

 Wrack?
 Sea beans?
-Those may be unfamiliar terms to you, so let me introduce you to the world of beachcombing and shelling.
+Those may be unfamiliar terms to you, so let me introduce you to the world of shelling and beachcombing in Florida.

 Beachcombing is the practice of meandering along the seashore and picking up whatever catches one's eye.

 In years gone by, beachcombing was often practiced by those who were down on their luck or otherwise had scant means and were looking for items to use or sell.
 Myrtle Scharrer, in her book Yesteryear I Lived in Paradise, wrote about her beachcombing experiences growing up on Caladesi Island in the early 1900s: “If there had been a winter blow, the beach would be newly covered with colorful shells of all kinds.
 Sometimes there was real treasure to be found . . . a rare junonia, for which . . . a shell dealer would pay ten dollars.”
 And “sometimes timber washed in—things that could be used for dock repairs and other uses.”
 Myrtle saw these things as “gifts from the sea.”

 The main focus of the beachcomber is the area from just above the high tide line, usually marked by a row of seaweed and debris, down to the water's edge.
 That line of debris left by the tide is called “wrack.”
 The wrack can be a thinly scattered line of seaweed, sticks and shells, or it can be a foot-deep mix of seaweed, shells, sponges, fans, sea pork, jellyfish and other marine life as well as boat parts and other cast-offs from passing ships.

 Whatever it contains, it is fertile ground for the beachcomber.
 Let’s have a look at some of the common things a beachcomber might find at Florida's beaches.